hazae41/saumon/README.md

 }
 ```

-#### Scoped variables when calling in-file macros
+#### Local variables when calling in-file macros

-When calling a macro in-file, variables MUST be primitive or unscoped
+When calling a macro in-file, variables MUST be primitive, global, or imported

-This is because macro definitions and calls are ran isolated from their surrounding code, so they can't access variables defined outside them, but they can still access global variables and imports, so it's not a big deal
+This is because macro definitions and calls are ran isolated from their surrounding code

+They can still access global variables and imports

-❌ Calling an in-file macro whose variables are scoped
+❌ Calling an in-file macro that uses local variables

 ```ts
 const debugging = true